sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

     -  Removed unnecessary columns
     - Grouped the data by State
 2. Fit the model.
-	 - Two: one Logistic Function, for total cases,  and two Gaussian Function for, new case was used to fighting  the dataframe to a curve using curve_fit function the model outputs list of optim params
+	 - Total Cases: using Logistic Function,

+for total cases,  and two Gaussian Function for, new case was used to fighting  the dataframe to a curve using curve_fit function the model outputs list of optim params
 	 - Logistic Function is defined by:

 		> f(x) = capacity / (1 + e^-k*(x - midpoint) )[^4]